Bernice Gera: Life

-Undeterred, Gera fought the NABL in court for five years.
-New York representative Mario Biaggi, represented Gera legally in court and, using Gera's story as inspiration, even introduced an equal rights constitutional amendment to the House of Representatives during his time in Congress.
-On January 13, 1972, Gera finally won a discrimination suit against the NABL, winning an appeal in a five-to-two decision.
-Though she was not a member of women's liberation group, she was a "stanch adherent of work equality" and viewed this as a huge victory.
+Undeterred, Gera fought the NAPBL in court for three years.
+New York representative Mario Biaggi represented Gera legally in court and, using Gera's story as inspiration, even introduced an equal rights constitutional amendment to the House of Representatives during his time in Congress.
+On January 13, 1972, Gera finally won a discrimination suit against the NAPBL, winning an appeal from the Court of Appeals, New York state’s highest court, in a five-to-two decision.
+Though she was not a member of a women's liberation group, she was a "stanch adherent of work equality" and viewed this as a huge victory.
 She then received a contract to work in the New York–Penn League on April 13, opening the door for her to become the first female umpire in professional baseball.
-On June 23, 1972, she gained national attention when she umpired the first game of a Class A minor league doubleheader between the Geneva Senators and Auburn Twins.
+On June 23, 1972, she gained national attention when she umpired the first game of a Class A minor league doubleheader between the Geneva Senators and Auburn Phillies.
 The game was a near sellout with 2,000 people attending the game at Shuron Park in Geneva, New York.

 In the fourth inning, Gera ruled Auburn base-runner Terry Ford safe at second on a double play, then reversed her call.
 Auburn manager Nolan Campbell disputed the decision and said that Gera's first mistake was putting on an umpire's uniform and her second was blowing the call.
 Campbell was ejected from the game, but Gera still decided to resign between games, which was later said to be planned, saying she became disenchanted with umpiring when the other umpires refused to cooperate with her on the field.
 She was scheduled to be the home plate umpire for the second game.